absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 The application controllers are automatically registered in the `router.controller` repository, which contains all the known controllers.

-Their file names, without the `.js` extension, is used as their name.
+Their file names, without the `.js` extension is used as their name.
-If they are nested in a folder, the folder path become the controller's namespace, replacing the slash by dots.
+If they are nested in a folder, the folder path becomes the controller's namespace, replacing the slash by dots.

 ```
 src/app/http/controllers/